FIWARE-Ops/Tools/GetGitHubInfo/README.md

 ## Overview
 This project is part of [FIWARE](https://fiware.org) OPS infrastructure.
-It grep information from GitHub repositories and represent it in excel-compatible form.
+It greps information from the GitHub repositories and represents it in an excel-compatible form.
 It collects:
 + General (GitHub API v3 fields)
     + description